 How Can Smoker’s Lines Be Treated?

 The most common way to treat smoker’s lines around the mouth is with a dermal filler such as Restylane or JUVÉDERM, both of which contain hyaluronic acid to add volume to the skin.
-Dermal fillers are designed to plump up the skin in areas where the body’s own natural collagen has been lost.
+Dermal fillers are designed to plump up the skin in areas where the body’s natural collagen has been lost.

 The dermal filler is injected into targeted locations around the mouth.
-The actual procedure generally takes no more than half an hour and can be done with just local anesthetic for patients that are worried about pain.
+The actual procedure generally takes no more than half an hour and can be done with just local anesthetic for patients worried about pain.

 Recovery and results